Upload Files and Folders in iOS

 3. Tap Media to upload media files stored on your iOS device, or tap Files to upload files or folders from your iOS device or from a remote location.

-The Media option enables you to upload image or video files stored on your device into the folder to FileCloud.
+The Media option enables you to upload image or video files stored on your device into the folder on FileCloud.

 1. After tapping the icon, tap Media.

-2. Tap the image or images that you want to upload to check them, and click Done.
+2. Tap the image or images that you want to upload, and click Add.

-The files are uploaded into the open folder.
+The files are uploaded into the opened folder.

 The Files option lets you upload files or folders from local or remote locations accessible from your iOS device.